lockbook/lockbook/docs/sync.md

 + `LastSyncedRepo` -- a simple `get/set` value that the sync algorithm uses to help the server filter out events that are already known locally

-As discussed in the [data model](data_model.md), every time a file's property changes, the server increments it's `metadata_version`.
-Ordering the `file_metadata` by this property is our primary means of filtering out what events a client knows about, and what new events it has to sync.
+As discussed in the [data model](data_model.md), every time a file's property changes, the server increments its `metadata_version`.
+Ordering the `file_metadata` by this property is our primary means of filtering out what events a client knows about and what new events it has to sync.

-Syncing for a new client is trivial, `/get-updates` with a value of `0` (as you have never synced before), you'll receive a list of all the `file_metadata`s that you don't know about, save them in `FileMetadataRepo`, pull any documents and store them in `DocumentRepo`.
+Syncing for a new client is trivial.
+Call `/get-updates` with a value of `0` (as you have never synced before).
+You'll receive a list of all the `file_metadata`s that you don't know about.
+Save them in `FileMetadataRepo` and pull any documents and store them in `DocumentRepo`.
 Set `LastSynced` to the largest `metadata_version` from your first call to `get_updates`.

 However, as lockbook is used across a handful of devices, and documents are collaborated on, the sync process becomes more involved.
-This document specifies how sync behaves in various situations, and is implemented in [sync_service.rs][sync-service].
+This document specifies how sync behaves in various situations and is implemented in [sync_service.rs][sync-service].

 There are 3 components to the sync algorithm: